iarsystems/bx-github-ci/README.md

 ### Switching to the `dev-componentB` feature branch

 Now let's consider starting to work on a new feature for the `ComponentB`.
-Checkout a new branch named "dev-componentB"
+Checkout a new branch named "dev-componentB", derived from the master branch:
 ```
-git checkout -b dev-componentB
+git checkout -b dev-componentB master
 ```

 Choose `File` > `Open Workspace...` and navigate to `C:\shr-project\<arch>`.
 You will find a `workspace.eww` file.
 Go ahead and __open__ it.

-This example workspace comes with three projects:
+This example workspace comes with 3 projects:
 * library
 * componentA
 * componentB